michaelwest/michaelwest.github.io/posts/simplednd.md

   - If surprise is achieved (e.g. character's stealth check beats enemy's perception check), that character gets a free turn before anything else.
 - On each turn, move and take one action.
 Everyone has the same speed - decide for each battle what is appropriate based on the terrain.
 - **Actions**:
-  - Melee attack: attack adjacent square, use STR (Rogue may use DEX)
+  - Melee attack: attack adjacent square, use STR (Rogue may use DEX) to hit, damage = class dice + STR
-  - Ranged attack: attack non-adjacent square, use DEX
+  - Ranged attack: attack non-adjacent square, use DEX, damage = class dice
   - Cast a spell (see spells)
   - Perform any normal check action e.g. hide, climb, leap, wrestle, heal
   - Use an object / interact with environment - DM may define some tasks as taking multiple turns (e.g. hauling up a drawbridge)